Applicasa/Sample-App-Unity/README.md

 5. Copy the 3 folders from Assest/Plugins/iOS/ (ApplicasaFramework, ApplicasaSDK, ApplicasaUnity) to your Xcode project under classes folder (Make sure you drag/copy the files to Xcode and not in finder, then select “Copy files” option).
 6. Go to: Target -> Build Phases -> Link Binary with Libraries -> "+" -> Choose StoreKit.framework and libsqlite3.0.dylib.
 7. Go to: Build settings -> search ”other linker flags” - > "+" -> Add -ObjC -all_load.

+ ####Done!
+Run the project!

 * Check the Xcode log to see that everything is ready.
 Good luck!

       LiLog 11:29:39.530: ENABLE_SANDBOX = YES: sandbox.applicasa.com